openharmony/docs/en/application-dev/reference/apis/js-apis-bluetooth.md

 getServices(callback: AsyncCallback&lt;Array&lt;GattService&gt;&gt;): void

 Obtains all services of the remote BLE device.
-This method uses an asynchronous callback to return the result.
+This API uses an asynchronous callback to return the result.

 **Required permissions**: ohos.permission.USE_BLUETOOTH